 The solid workhorse tripod

 For photographers who use larger cameras and lenses, a sturdy and substantial tripod is essential.
 Such models tend to be relatively large and heavy, but make up for it by being able to hold hefty kit at eye level.
-We’re huge fans of the Benro Mach3 range: budget- conscious photographers are well served by the £119 aluminium TMA28A, while its carbon-fibre equivalent TMA28C costs £269.
-Both offer a 155.5cm maximum height and 53cm folded length, while weighing 1.76kg and 1.54kg, respectively.
-Those looking for a more compact package should also take a look at the Velbon Ultra 655 (£100-110), which packs down to just 37.2cm but extends to 154cm, and weighs 1.48kg.
+We’re huge fans of the Benro Mach3 range: budget-conscious photographers are well served by the $175 / £123 (legs only) aluminium TMA28A which offers a 155.5cm maximum height and 53cm folded length, while weighing 1.76kg and 1.54kg, respectively.

 Extra flexibility for macro or more

 The vast majority of tripods have centre columns that can only be positioned vertically.
 But if you want to shoot from a wider range of angles, for example overhead close-ups, a tilting column can be really handy.
 Manfrotto’s excellent 190 Go! has a column that can be flipped to horizontal using a neat mechanism concealed within the central spider.
-Its vital statistics include a height of 147cm and closed length of 45cm, with prices of £139 for the 1.66kg aluminium model or £229 for carbon fibre (1.35kg).
-Another great choice is the Vanguard Alta Pro 2+ 263, whose column can be tilted and rotated to almost any angle.
-Its dimensions are broadly similar to the Manfrotto’s, but it weighs a touch more, at 2.5kg for the aluminium version (£159) and 1.7kg for carbon fibre (£299, Pro 2+ 264CT).
+Its vital statistics include a height of 152cm and closed length of 45cm, with leg only prices of $169 / £169 for the 1.67kg aluminium model and $299 / £299 for the carbon fibre version which weighs in at 1.35kg.

 At a premium – premium tripods

 If you’re prepared to spend almost as much on a tripod as you might on a decent lens, then some fantastic premium options are available.
-Gitzo leads the way, with its £619 GT1555T Traveller being perhaps the finest travel tripod on the market.
+Gitzo leads the way, with its $550 / £459 GT1555T Traveller Series 1 being perhaps the finest travel tripod on the market.
 It’s not so much the core specs that matter here – 138cm maximum height, 35.5cm packed length, and 1.03kg weight without a head – as the sheer build quality and rigidity.
-Other premium models include the superb waterproof Sirui W-2204, which employs twist leg-locks that are sealed against moisture or sand getting inside.
-This £410, 1.7kg leg set will raise an 18kg load to a maximum height of 180cm, while folding to 52cm.
+It has a max load rating of 10kg and the Traveler G’s twist leg locks are excellent.

 Specialist tripods and accessories